 In addition to evaluations of other charities, GiveWell publishes substantial evaluation on itself, from the quality of our research to our impact on donations.
-This page summarizes two key metrics: (a) donations to top charities directly through our website, and (b) web traffic.
+This page summarizes two key metrics: (a) money moved and (b) web traffic.

 Money moved to recommended charities

-The chart below shows GiveWell's annual "money moved" against its operating expenses.
-"Money moved" refers to donations to our recommended giving opportunities that we can confidently attribute to our research (more detailed definition below).
+The chart below shows GiveWell's annual money moved to our recommended charities (top charities and standout charities).
+In this chart, we include only donations that we can confidently attribute to our research (more detailed definition below).

 The table below shows GiveWell's money moved by charity.